Churches of Göreme

 Göreme is a district of the Nevşehir Province in Turkey.
-After the eruption of Mount Erciyes about 2.6 million years ago, ash and lava formed soft rocks in the Cappadocia Region, covering a region of about 20000 km2.
+After the eruption of Mount Erciyes about 2.6 million years ago, ash and lava formed soft rocks in the Cappadocia region, covering an area of about 20000 km2.
 The softer rock was eroded by wind and water, leaving the hard cap rock on top of pillars, forming the present-day fairy chimneys.
-People of Göreme, at the heart of the Cappadocia Region, realized that these soft rocks could be easily carved out to form houses, churches, and monasteries.
+People of Göreme, at the heart of the Cappadocia region, realized that these soft rocks could be easily carved out to form houses, churches, and monasteries.
 These Christian sanctuaries contain many examples of Byzantine art from the post-iconoclastic period.
-These frescos are a unique artistic achievement from this period.
+These frescoes are a unique artistic achievement from this period.

 In the 4th century, small anchorite communities began to form in the region, acting on the instruction of Saint Basil of Caesarea.
 They carved cells in the soft rock.
 During the iconoclastic period (725–842) the decoration of the many sanctuaries in the region was held to a minimum, usually symbols such as the depiction of the Christian cross.
 After this period, new churches were dug into the rocks, and they were richly decorated with colourful frescoes.

 Tokalı Kilise

 Tokalı Kilise (or the Church of the Buckle), is the largest church in Göreme.
 Restoration of the church was completed during the 1980s.
 The only surviving example of its architectural origins is the Church of Mar Yakub in the Tur Abdin region located around present day Mardin.

 One noted feature of the church is the main nave containing ninth century frescoes in "provincial" style, the more recent additions are three apses of the 11th-century frescos, which are rendered in "metropolitan" style.
-The church contains frescos of the twelve apostles, the saints and scenes from the life of Jesus.
+The church contains frescos of the twelve apostles, saints and scenes from the life of Jesus.
 The church also has a crypt underneath the nave.

 Tokalı kilise is formed of four chambers: the Old Church, the larger New Church, the side chapel (parekklesion), and the Lower Church.
 The Old Church dates to the 10th century.
 It was originally a single-naved barrel-vaulted church.
 But its apse was destroyed when the New Church was added at the end of the 10th or early 11th century.
 Now the Old Church provides entrance to the New Church.
 The Old Church is decorated with pale hues of red and green painted in strips to represent scenes from the New Testament and depictions of some saints.